Object Coordinate System (OCS)¶

 - Its origin coincides with the WCS origin.

-These entities do not lie in a particular plane.
+The following entities do not lie in a particular plane.
 All points are expressed in world coordinates.
 Of these entities, only lines and points can be extruded.
 Their extrusion direction can differ from the world z-axis.

 These entities are planar in nature.
 All points are expressed in object coordinates.
 All of these entities can be extruded.
 Their extrusion direction can differ from the world z-axis.